Frataraka: Summary of debates

 There are many controversies and debates about the origin, datings and sequence of the Frataraka rulers.

 Hill was the first to catalog and study them and he opted for the same dates as Herzfeld, namely to early 3rd BC.
 But Alram and historian Wiesehofer all pointed to later dating iconographically and epigraphically, and also based on the seamless continuation of their coinage from the first series to second and so on.
 They argued that they ruled by late 2nd century BC and ended by mid 2nd century BC after Parthia conquered Persia.

 Some scholars such as Museler, Sarkhosh Curtis, Hoover, Engles and Mahdi TF Ahrabi believe they have started ruling by 3rd century BC, and there is plenty of evidence produced by researchers pointing to it.
 First, there are couple of hoards discovered by Herzfeld since 1930s, which until now are showing the existence of Frataraka coins with Seleucus I victories and trophy coins which were issued by him during 305-301 BC.
 If we take the circulation average of 20 years, we reach to 285-280 BC and that year coincides with his death, and his replacement by his co-regent and son Antiochus I.

-There were no other coins from other Seleucid rulers discovered with Frataraka hoards suggesting the Frataraka got became semi-independent and started to strike their coins instead.
+There were no other coins from other Seleucid rulers discovered with Frataraka hoards suggesting the Frataraka became semi-independent and started to strike their coins instead.
 The significant number of undertype of Seleucus I on coins of Frataraka rulers also point out to their closeness to first the first Seleucid king and some early Seleucid influences both in iconography and typology of their coins shows they were ruling Persis earlier than 2nd BC.